Skip to main content

 Dana Huebert Lima, Ph.D.

-Teaching Professor, Associate Chair for Undergraduate Studies and Interim Director of the Undergraduate Intercollegiate Biochemistry Program
+Teaching Professor, Associate Chair for Undergraduate Studies and Director of the Undergraduate Intercollegiate Biochemistry Program

 Teaching Interests